 This is an evolving situation as new information about Covid-19 (coronavirus) becomes available.
 As necessary, we will update this page to reflect the latest details regarding nJoy Vision's policies, appointments, and procedures.
-MOST RECENT UPDATE 3-26-20 Hello, nJoy Vision Family of Patients, Doctors, and Friends.
-We would like to take the opportunity to say THANK …Read More
+MOST RECENT UPDATE 5-26-20 We're in this TOGETHER.
+Hello again, nJoy Vision Family of Patients, Doctors, and Friends.
+We want to take this …Read More

 10900 Hefner Pointe Dr., Ste.
 101

 Phone: (405) 842-6060

 Get the latest news and updates from our blog in your inbox.

 With sponsorship support from the American Academy of Ophthalmology, Prevent Blindness, the nation’s oldest volunteer organization that advocates for eye health and safety, has declared March as Workplace Eye Wellness Month.
 By raising awareness and sharing free information throughout the month, their goal is to provide employers and workers with valuable resources that teach the …Read More

 If you are over the age of 65 and notice your vision starting to fade, there’s a good chance you could be experiencing the onset of age-related macular degeneration.
 More commonly known as AMD, age-related macular degeneration is a chronic eye condition that occurs when the central part of the retina called the “macula” deteriorates …Read More